harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a Nexus Artifact issue where a fetch would time out when a single group contained more than 50 artifacts.
 (CDS-73884, ZD-45052, ZD-47206)

 - Fixed an issue where the Override Image Connector did not properly configure the image path in the container step.
 This issue has been resolved.
-The Override Image Connector now correctly configures the image path, including the hostname.
+The Override Image Connector now correctly configures the image path, including the host name.
 (CDS-73727, ZD-43089, ZD-46916, ZD-47578, ZD-47716)

 - Fixed an issue where WinRM deployments would not honor the configured timeout.
-For example, the step would time out out by default in 30 minutes even when the configured timeout was 1 day.
-Now, the WinRM session timeout will be set to maximum of step timeout configured and 30 minutes.
+For example, the step would time out by default in 30 minutes even when the configured timeout was 1 day.
+Now, the WinRM session timeout is set to the higher of the default and configured timeouts.
 (CDS-73641, ZD-46904, ZD-48180)

   This fix is behind the feature flag DISABLE_WINRM_COMMAND_ENCODING.
 Contact Harness Support to enable this fix.